-To order forms and publications: 1 800 462-8100 Sales Tax Information Center: 1 800 698-2909

-From areas outside the U.S. and outside Canada:
+To order forms and publications: Sales Tax Information Center: 1 800 698-2909 From areas outside the U.S. and outside Canada:

-Hearing and speech impaired

-(telecommunications device for the deaf (TDD) callers only):
+Hearing and speech impaired (telecommunications device for the deaf (TDD) callers only):

-Privacy notification - The Commissioner of Taxation and Finance may collect and maintain personal information pursuant to the New York State Tax Law, including but not limited to, sections 5-a, 171, 171-a, 297, 308, 429, 475, 505, 697, 1096, 1142, and 1415 of that Law, and may require disclosure of social security numbers pursuant to 42 USC 405(c)(2)(C)(T).
-This information will be used to determine and administer tax liabilities and, when authorized by law, for certain tax offset and exchange of tax information programs as well as for any other lawful purpose.
+Privacy notification - The Commissioner of Taxation and Finance may collect and maintain personal information pursuant to the New York State Tax Law, including but not limited to, sections 5-a, 171, 171-a, 287, 308, 429, 475, 505, 697, 1096, 1142, and 1415 of that Law; and may require disclosure of social security numbers pursuant to 42 USC 405(c)(2)(C)(i).

+This information will be used to determine and administer tax liabilities and, when authorized by law, for certain tax offset and exchange of tax information programs as well as for any other lawful purpose

 Information concerning quarterly wages paid to employees is provided to certain state agencies for purposes of fraud prevention, support enforcement, evaluation of the effectiveness of certain employment and training programs and other purposes authorized by law.

-Failure to provide the required information may subject you to divid or criminal penalties, or both, under the Tax Law.
-This information is maintained by the Discretize of Becords Management and Data Entry, NYS Tay Department W.A.
-Harriman.
+Failure to provide the required information may subject you to civil or criminal penalties, or both, under the Tax Law.

 This information is maintained by the Director of Records Management and Data Entry, NYS Tax Department, W A Harriman Campus, Albany NY 12227; telephone 1 800 225-5829.
-From areas outside the United States and outside Canada, call (518) 485-5800.
+From areas outside the United States and outside Canada, call (518) 485-6800.